ToposInstitute/RelationalThinking-Book/_sources/chp2-dwd.md

 :align: center
 ```

-## 2.5.
-Summary
+## 2.5 Summary

 The purpose of this chapter is having fun with graphs by bringing them to life!
 Using "directed graphs" [^1] we modeled systems which evolve over time!
 These systems are known as dynamical systems.
 We exported our models of dynamical systems to a computer as programs in Algebraic Julia.
 Using these programs, we visualized the evolution of these systems using plots and animations!

 We modeled two broad class of systems:

-1. **Discrete systems:** All the systems in section "2.3.
-Light bulb" fall under this category!
+1. **Discrete systems:** All the systems in Section 2.3 (Light bulbs) fall under this category!
 Every light bulb and traffic controller has binary states - the value is either `ON` or `OFF`.

-2. **Continous systems:** All the systems in section "2.4.
-Kiki Bouba" fall under this category!
+2. **Continous systems:** All the systems in Section 2.4 (Kiki and Bouba) fall under this category!
 The state can vary continously between -5 and +5.
 There are infinite number of values between -5 and +5.

 When modelling dynamical systems, we treated underlying graphs are blue prints.
 These graphs are special in the sense, they come with two pieces of information: